MD-REHMAN/js-by-example/js-by-example/src/js-by-example-for-noob/hello-world.md

 ### `console`<br/>

-It is one the Global object, which provides us with methods to interact with console.
+It is one of the Global object, which provides us with methods to interact with console.

 To open console just press `Option + ⌘ + J` (on macOS), or `Shift + CTRL + J` (on Windows/Linux).
 And re-run the code.
 You'll see `Hello World` there as well.